The Ionian Islands are a group of islands in the Ionian Sea in western Greece, and thus their name.

-The seven main islands are as follows form the north to the south:
+The main islands are as follows from the north to the south:

 - Corfu (Corfu is its international name but Greeks call it Kerkyra)

 - Paxos or Paxi (in fact, Paxos is the island, and Paxi is a group of a few small islands)